Haimantika/healthy-browsing/README.md

 - Enable "Developer mode" at the top-right.
 - Click "Load unpacked" and select the unzipped HealthBrowsing folder.
 - The Health Browsing extension icon should now appear in your Chrome toolbar.

+_Note- This extension is a very basic one, and has been built for learning purposes.
+It has not been published in the Chrome Web Store._